gordz/haskell/functional.md

 		(x:xs) -> [(x, xs)]

 # Do Syntax
-do is use with mondaic types
+do notation is used with any mondaic types

 # Map